AllenNeuralDynamics/Rhapso/README.md

 **First, figure out what type of alignment you need.**
 - Are there translations to shift to?
-- If so, you’ll likely want to start with a rigid alignment and double-check that the required translations do not span more than the overlapping distance.
+- If so, you’ll likely want to start with a rigid alignment.

-**A very important thing to keep in mind:** interest-point–based alignment will not work well if you don’t find enough high-quality points that can be matched.
-- Too few, even if they’re very good, will lead to poor alignment.
-- The same is true if you have lots of low-quality matches.

 Once you’ve run the rigid step, how does your data look?
 - Did the required translations shrink to an acceptable level?
 - If not, try again with new parameters, keeping the questions above in mind.

 At this point, the translational part of your alignment should be in good shape.
-Now ask: **are additional transformations needed?** If so, you likely need an affine alignment next.
+Now ask: **are transformations needed?** If so, you likely need an affine alignment next.

 Your dataset should be correctly aligned at this point.
 If not, there are a number of reasons why, and we have listed some common recurrences and will keep this up to date.

 There is a special case in some datasets where the z-stack is very large.
-In this case, you can use the split-dataset utility, which splits each tile into multiple tiles of your choosing.
+In this case, you can use the split-dataset utility, which splits each tile into chunks.
 Then you can run split-affine alignment, allowing for more precise transformations without such imposing global rails.

 **Common Causes of Poor Alignment**
 - Not enough quality matches (adjust sigma threshold until you do)